 Adrian pushed the coffee cup away, still gasping for breath.
 "Jealous?" he managed to wheeze.
 "You think I'm jealous of this?
 Sitting inside a bookstore from day to day and denying myself fresh air – forever?"

 I rolled my eyes at his comment, knowing he was only teasing me.
 While he might not be able to understand the passion I had for my work, I knew that deep down he respected me and my bold decision to buy the store.
 Adrian was one of those people who strove for making things and dreams happen.
 I didn't know anyone else with that kind of an ability to live in the moment.

-"Look at you," I teased, waving the glove that was nearly worn through.
-"You must have been really actually working there to make these scuff up like this.
+Smiling, I nodded at the gloves he had taken off and layed out on the counter.
+They were nearly worn through.
+"Look at you," I teased him.
+"You must have been actually working today to make those scuff up like that.
 And I thought you're just running your mouth out there."

-"Lucky me," I smiled, throwing the glove back at him.
+"Lucky me," I smiled, taking the other glove and gently throwing it at him.
+It hit his face with a satisfying sound.
 "How many weeks do you have left?"

 "Only two or three," Adrian smiled, shrugging.
 "And then..." he paused for effect, "these gloves are coming off for the last time."